BrentonBudler/WSOA3028A_1827655/README.md

-# WSOA3028A_1827655
+# Web Development Project
-Read Me File for auxillary information about the website and its development
+This is a website I developed for a University Project.
+It is a portfolio website for Kent Wilson, a fictitious peronal trainer.